prabhat5172992/Learn-Typescript/README.md

 ```

 #### TypeScript Class
 JavaScript does not have a concept of class like other programming languages such as Java and C#.
-In ES5, you can use a constructor function and prototype inheritance to create a “class”
+In ES5, you can use a constructor function and prototype inheritance to create a "class"
 ```sh
 class Person {
     ssn: string;